flood-io/element/packages/element/docs/README.md

 Flood Element works by spinning up hundreds or even thousands of instances of Google Chrome, and running the scripts you write using `@flood/element` to drive a load test.
 We call this Browser Level Load Testing.

+> This project is currently in beta and APIs are subject to change.

 ![Flood Element Example code](./code-snippet.png)

 - [Quickstart](#quickstart)